chesko256/Lilac/README.md

     endFunction

 ### Running Tests
-Just run a console command to start the quest that you attached your test script to, and Lilac takes care of the rest.
-The results will be output to your Papyrus log:
+Lilac test scripts are attached to quests.
+To run your tests, just start the quest:

     startquest MyTestQuest

+The results will be printed to your Papyrus log.

 ### License
 Lilac is released under the [MIT License](https://github.com/chesko256/Lilac/blob/master/MIT.LICENSE).